 Could the GDPR have prevented the data leak scandal?

 In a nutshell, Cambridge Analytica with the help of a Cambridge University researcher created a Facebook quiz app which gathered data from people who took part in it.
 At first glance, the app seemed like an innocent quiz, as the thousands already on Facebook.
 Nevertheless, the app exploited a loophole in the Facebook API that empowered it to collect data not only from the 270,000 quiz takers themselves but also from the users’ friends who took the quiz.
-In total, the data of 87 million people were collected.
+In total, the number of data collection went to 87 million people.

 And this is the underlying problem.
-The quiz takers’ friends never took the quiz and never gave their consent to their data being collected.
+The quiz takers’ friends never took the quiz and never gave their consent to their data collection.
 Their data was stolen and then was used to target and sway voters during the 2016 US presidential elections.

 Are you still wondering why people feel betrayed by companies like Facebook?

-However, had the breach occurred after the 25 May 2018, when the GDPR comes into force, and it was evident that personal data from an EU Facebook user was used, it would not be hard to argue a breach of the new regulation.
+However, the breach occurred after the 25 May 2018, when the GDPR comes into force, and it was evident that personal data from an EU Facebook user was used, it would not be hard to argue a breach of the new regulation.

-Indeed, the EU Regulation was enacted strictly to protect personal information from misuse.
+Indeed, the EU Regulation enacted strictly to protect personal information from misuse.
 According to the core principles of the GDPR:

 - Companies will no longer be able to process data without legitimate interest or explicit consent which should be obtained through a positive opt-in from customers.

 - Consumers will have the “right to be forgotten”; that is, they will be empowered at any time to request their data to be deleted.

-- More importantly, businesses are obliged to be more transparent about the data they are collecting and how they intend to use it.
+- More importantly, businesses must stay transparent about the data they are collecting and how they intend to use it.

 Undeniably, GDPR will bring key changes and place data control back in the hands of its owners, once and for all.

-Don’t Be Afraid of the GDPR Wolf – Just Get Prepared
+Don’t Be Afraid of the GDPR Wolf – Just Prepare